 What to Tell the Family

-Gastroesophageal reflux disease is a common disorder that may be prevented or managed by maintaining a healthy weight, avoiding mealtime overeating, and avoiding caffeine and irritating foods.
-In chronic cases, treatment may also involve antacid medications (e.g., proton pump inhibitors) and occasionally even surgery to prevent erosive esophagitis.
+GERD is a common disorder that may be prevented or managed by maintaining a healthy weight, consuming a plant-based diet, avoiding mealtime overeating, and avoiding caffeine and irritating foods.
+In chronic cases, treatment may also involve antacid medications and occasionally even surgery to relieve symptoms and prevent erosive esophagitis.